 This is the fourth and final post in my series on Aquinas’s First Cause Argument for the existence of God, also known as the Second Way.
 So far, in the previous posts (which can be found here, here, and here) we have established that there are efficient causes, that there are some instances of efficient causes which exist in essentially ordered series, and that these series must terminate in a First Cause.
-In the second post we established that two types of efficient causes which exist in essentially ordered series are composite beings and beings which operate within a system.
+In the second post we established that two types of efficient causes which exist in essentially ordered series are composite beings and beings which operate within a system (Clarke, The One and the Many).
 We also noted, however, that on a superficial level, it would appear that for an object to “begin” to exist seems to just present us with an accidentally ordered series, rather than an essentially ordered one.
 But when we examine the deeper metaphysical principles, we discover that this is not actually the case.
 All the objects around us have an essence which is distinct from their act of existence, and thus something must conjoin the essences with the acts of existence when the object begins to exist, and conserve the essence with an act of existence while it continues to exist here and now from moment to moment.
 This itself comprises an essentially ordered series which must also terminate in a First Cause.
 Furthermore, the First Cause of this series, since it conjoins and conserves the essence and act of existence in those beings in which the two are distinct, must itself have an essence which is identical with its act of existence.
 In other words, there must exist something whose essence just is existence, something which is not a being, but rather Being Itself, Pure Existence, Pure Being, which Aquinas calls “Subsistent Being Itself.”

 But what can we actually know about this First Cause?
 First, since efficient causation refers to the actualization of potency, then we can know that the First Cause must be a Being of Pure Act.
 Those who read my Prime Mover series (an outlined version of which with links to the full articles can be found here) will be familiar with this term.
 The Prime Mover Argument deals with motion, which is just one specific type of efficient causation.
 Whenever something is the cause of something else (when referring to efficient causation), then it actualizes a potency in that something else.
 Second, as I mentioned in the previous post, to join an essence with an act of existence is also an actualization of potency.
 Take, for example, the essence of, say, a unicorn, which would just be a horse-like-animal with a single horn protruding from its head.
 Again, there is nothing logically incoherent or metaphysically impossible about such a being, and so we can say that such a being could potentially exist.
 And yet it does not actually exist.
 Likewise, before I was born, I was only the potential offspring of my parents.
 It was only when I was actually conceived that my essence was given an act of existing.
 And so, to reiterate, an essence is just a type of potential relative to existence.
 For those essences which lack existence as an intrinsic feature (which is the essence of every physical object in our universe), then something must conjoin and conserve the essence with existence, which leads us to the Subsistent Being Itself, whose essence is existence itself.
 But if Subsistent Being Itself gives existence to those essences in which existence and essence are metaphysically distinct, and if the joining of essence with an act of existence is an example of an actualization of potency, and if every actualization of potency is ultimately caused by the Being of Pure Act, then the Subsistent Being Itself must be the Being of Pure Act.